-- 2 In the Management Zone Settings list, click Device Management. - 3 Click System Variables.

-4 Click Add, provide the name and value for the variable, then click OK.
+- 1 In ZENworks Control Center, click the Configuration tab. - 2 In the Management Zone Settings list, click Device Management. - 3 Click System Variables. - 4 Click Add, provide the name and value for the variable, then click OK.

 When configuring system variables for a folder, device, or bundle, you can override an inherited variable by defining a new variable with the same name but a different value.
 For example, if Var1=c:\ is inherited, you can override it by defining Var1=d:\.